Versa-Sketch/project-bible-way/BOOKS_API_SPECIFICATION.md

 8. **Error Responses:** All error responses follow a consistent format with `success: false`, `error` message, and `error_code`.

 9. **Chapter Content:** The book details endpoint returns chapter metadata only.
 Use a separate endpoint (to be implemented) to fetch full chapter content by `book_content_id`.

+10. **Book Creation:** When creating a book, only the basic book record is created.
+The source file is uploaded to S3, but parsing and chapter extraction are handled separately (if needed).

+11. **Metadata Field:** The book metadata field is a JSON object that can store additional structured information.
+Use the Update Book Metadata endpoint to modify this field.